gemfire/gemfire-examples/extensions/gemfireVectorDatabase/imageSearch/README.md

 # GemFire Image Search
-An image search webapp that uses VMware GemFire and the VMware GemFire Vector Database extension.
+An image search webapp that uses Tanzu GemFire and the Tanzu GemFire Vector Database extension.
 Download the extension from the Tanzu Network: [GemFire Vector Database extension](https://network.tanzu.vmware.com/products/gemfire-vectordb/)

 ## Using the Application